Parsa-Rajabi/CPSC-344/docs/project/milestone-2.md

 Your report should include:

 1. Cover Page
-2. Table of Contents and Changes Since Milestone 1
+2. Table of Contents and Design Decision Log
 3. Background
 4. Need-Finding Study
 5. Results